shichao-an/yaanyap/README.rst

 Installation
 ------------
 Install requirements before running this script.
 You have to install ``get_flash_videos`` commands to binary path (e.g. /usr/local/bin) as yaanyap is based on this command.
 You can use the install.sh helper script to install relevant packages and install ``get_flash_video`` to /usr/local/bin.
+However, get-flash-videos's Nicovideo support was broken as you can `see here <https://code.google.com/p/get-flash-videos/wiki/BrokenSites>`_, which makes the name of this project rather irrelevant.
+You can still find videos from the `working sites <https://code.google.com/p/get-flash-videos/wiki/WorkingSites>`_.

 Download yaanyap or clone it::